Layout Image

 Sunday, October 25th, 2009

 If anyone has encouraged a person to use one of these tools they have done them a great disfavour.
-If a person is using a computer for financial transactions of any kind and have used one of these tools they are taking a big risk.
+If a person is using a computer for financial transactions of any kind, and have used one of these tools, they are taking a big risk.
 I would suggest they back up all their important files and re-install their operating system.
-After they have done this secure the new installation with a good firewall, anti-virus and anti-spyware program.
+After they have done this , secure the new installation with a good firewall, anti-virus and anti-spyware program.

-I would suggest they change all their banking account and log in account passwords etc. If you are going to the trouble to create a new password make sure it is actually going to protect you.
+I would suggest they change all their banking account and log in account passwords etc. If you are going to the trouble to create a new password, make sure it is actually going to protect you.
 Read my article, on how to create good secure password.

-The Windows Operating system can only be used on the computer it was purchased with, and can’t be install on any other computer.
-If you have a legal version of Windows installed on your computer you can constantly update it with the latest security patches.
+The Windows Operating system can only be used on the computer it was purchased with, and can't be installed on any other computer.
+If you have a legal version of Windows installed on your computer, you can constantly update it with the latest security patches.
 This means that legal patched versions of Windows are far more secure than a cracked illegal version.
-A pirated version of Windows is far more likely to have a virus, spyware or rootkit on it immediately upon installation, plus it can’t be updated.
+A pirated version of Windows is far more likely to have a virus, spyware or rootkit on it immediately upon installation, plus it can't be updated.

 If the commercial software does the job better than anything else, buy it, or alternatively look for a free legal software program that can do the job.
 There is just so much free legal software available that can do just about any job you could possibly need.

-© Peter Daley 2009
+© Peter Daley 2020

 Disclaimer: This is an amateur volunteer run service.
 Human error can provide incorrect information, and equipment malfunction can produce false readings.
 Do not rely on, or take action upon information presented on this web site or at SCCC activities, without further research.
 Views expressed in the pages, images, or tutorials on the SCCC Inc., web site or presented at venues, maybe the personal opinions of the relevant writers or presenters, and are not necessarily representative of those of SCCC Inc.